Correcting The Deficit In Critical Thinking

 The above is neither a comprehensive analysis and there are countless exceptions of learning approaches and forms but they’re still exceptions and the above not misleading, as far as I can tell, in its characterization of modern public learning forms and spaces.

-And if the above is more or a less an accurate thumbnail of how human beings learn in formal education, it should become at least somewhat clear that we have a problem.
+And if the above is more or a less accurate thumbnail of how human beings learn in formal education, it should become at least somewhat clear that we have a problem.

 A kind deficit, if you will.